r0hankrishnan/racket-semantic-search/README.md

 This project explores how semantic search techniques can help users find the right tennis racket using natural language queries.

+**This project is a WIP: I am currently exploring different text field combinations and search workflows.**

 It includes:

 - A web scraper for collecting racket product data